 What’s one of the downfalls of being a captain?

 A: When people have had a few too many drinks it often brings out unpleasant behaviour, and when somebody is the authority figure it can become a difficult situation.
 As an authority figure you must be pre-emptive and set the safety rules beforehand.
 As people continue drinking the rules become black and white.

-What are the most stressful parts of your job and could you describe your experiences
+What are the most stressful parts of your job?
+Please describe your experiences.

 Do you have a full crew at the moment?